 Based within easy reach of Ashford, Folkestone, Canterbury & Dover, I have developed a practice which is the product of 25+ years' experience of person-to-person work in statutory, voluntary and commercial organisations as well as in private practice.

 My practice, The Therapy Hour offers a range of psychotherapy, counselling, coaching, supervision and consultancy services, from telephone, online and face-to-face individual counselling, to work with couples, groups and organisations.

 Derived from an integrative approach to psychotherapy and counselling, my aim is to shape my practice and methodology to the unique needs of each client, rather than attempting to shoehorn people into a pre-determined way of working.
 The formulation of an individual package based on feedback from the most recent research starts from the very first moment you contact me, when I begin assessing what you might require.

 Integral to my work is the need to practise in the context of a real world outside the therapy room.
 I work with an awareness of the importance of identity and culture in helping to shape a sense of self and therefore welcome the opportunity help clients explore issues relevant to women, Black people, people with disabilities, lesbians, bisexual, gay and transgendered people.

-Whether you are interested in working with me as a private individual or as an organisation, your first point of contact will usually be an email or telephone call.
-We will usually spend some time on the telephone discussing your needs in an attempt to establish whether we are the right people for the job.
+Whether you are interested in working with me as a private individual or as an organisation, your first point of contact will usually be an email.
+I'll ask you to complete an assessment form with a view to establishing whether I am the right person to work with you.
 If I am are unable to help, I will do my best to refer you to a practitioner or service that can.

 Training, qualifications & experience